Tpatni719/gsMAMS/paper/paper.md

 # Statement of Need
-Traditional two-arm randomized control trials are not an optimal choice when multiple experimental arms are available for testing efficacy.
+Traditional two-arm randomized control trials are not an optimal choice when multiple experimental arms are available for testing efficacy(@PARMAR2014283).
 In such situations, a multiple-arm trial should be preferred, which allows simultaneous comparison of multiple experimental arms with a common control and provides substantial efficiency advantage.
 In multi-arm trials, several arms are monitored in a group sequential fashion, with ineffective arms being dropped out of the study.

 Some packages that are available in R(e.g. `adaptTest`@Vandemeulebroecke2022, `asd`@Hack2022 and `AGSDEST`@Parsons2016) have limitations either in the number of treatment arms that can be incorporated in the package, the number of interim analyses that can be implemented in the package, or the different kinds of outcomes that the package can handle, but the `MAMS` package works well both for multiple treatment arms and multiple stages.
 It also works for continuous, ordinal, and survival outcomes.
 But the computational effort of obtaining stopping boundaries is very high when the number of stages exceeds 3.
-This is the major hurdle of using `MAMS` package.
+The long computational time is the major drawback of using the `MAMS` package.

 This paper introduces the R package `gsMAMS` available at https://cran.r-project.org/web/packages/gsMAMS/ which provides functions to obtain sample size, and efficacy and futility boundaries for multiple stages and multiple experimental arms.
 It also provides functions that generate operating characteristics for designing the trials of continuous, ordinal, and survival outcomes.
 It is computationally very fast compared to the `MAMS` package, even for number of stages greater than 3.

-This package will serve well for clinicians, researchers and statisticians  who are involved in designing the phase-II clinical trials with multiple treatment arms because it is easy to use, provides comprehensive information regarding the trial chararcteristics and provides a substantial efficiency advantage compared to the traditional randomized controlled trial.
+This package will serve well for clinicians, researchers and statisticians  who are involved in designing the phase-II clinical trials with multiple treatment arms because it is easy to use, provides comprehensive information regarding the trial characteristics and provides a substantial efficiency advantage compared to the traditional randomized controlled trial.

 # Compuational Aspects
 The computational complexity of this package is very low.
 The family wise error rate(FWER) is controlled by Dunnett correction, which entails finding the root of an integral of a multivariate normal distribution.
-The multivariate normal densities are evaluated using the package `mvtnorm`.
+The multivariate normal densities are evaluated using the package `mvtnorm`(@Genz2009).
 The package is efficient for any number of treatment arms and stages, but it has a limitation that it is only configured for 10 stages.
 In practice, a study rarely needs to have more than 10 interim looks planned.
-To give an example, the computational time of `MAMS` package to obtain stopping boundaries and sample size of a multi-arm trial for continuous outcome with four experimental arms and three stages is around 7 minutes and for four stages is around 4.5 hours.
-But for `gsMAMS` package with same trial configuration, the computational time to obtain stopping boundaries and sample size for three stages and four stages design is around 0.06 seconds for both the cases.
+To give an example, the computational time of `MAMS` package to obtain stopping boundaries and sample size of a multi-arm trial for continuous outcome with four experimental arms and three stages is approximately  7 minutes and for four stages is approximately  4.5 hours.
+But for `gsMAMS` package with same trial configuration, the computational time to obtain stopping boundaries and sample size for three stages and four stages design is approximately  0.06 seconds for both the cases.
+This is approximately 7000-27000 times faster compared to `MAMS` package.
 The operating characteristics for continuous and ordinal outcomes require less computational effort than the survival outcomes.
 The computational burden of sample size and sequential conditional probability ratio test(SCPRT) boundary calculation for continuous, ordinal and survival outcomes is minimal because there are only two critical components of algorithm which are the roots of FWER and power i.e., critical value and samples size.
-The below code shows an example demonstration about the computational efficiency of our package where we are designing a four stage trial for four treatment arms.
+The below code shows an example demonstration about the computational efficiency of our package where we are designing a four stage trial for four treatment arms and we have used the same equivalent parameters for both the designs.

 ```R
 ##MAMS design